tedneward/Azgaarnoth/Creatures/ToProcess/Drow.md

 ---

 ## Drow
-***Children of Lolth.***.
-The drow worship Lolth, a deity who resides in the Abyss.
+***Children of Lolth.*** The drow worship Lolth, a deity who resides in the Abyss.
 Known as the Spider Queen or the Demon Queen of Spiders, she is the figure around which the drow have built their subterranean civilization.
 Whatever she demands, the drow do.

 Drow are seldom seen by the surface world.
 Though they plot to destroy the elves that banished them, they no longer see themselves as exiles.
 They are the destined rulers of the darkness, and when Lolth commands them to rise up and destroy their surface-dwelling kin, they will.

-***Creatures of Darkness.***.
-The drow have lived underground for so long that they have evolved to their surroundings and can see in the dark.
+***Creatures of Darkness.*** The drow have lived underground for so long that they have evolved to their surroundings and can see in the dark.
 However, they can no longer stand sunlight.
 When laborers are in short supply in the Underdark, the drow send raiding parties to the surface to capture humanoids under cover of darkness, bringing them back to their cities to be tortured into submission.
 Beyond those occasional excursions, the drow are content to remain in their subterranean realm, where they feel secure and in control.

-***Underdark Cities.***.
-The drow build fantastic cities in enormous caverns where food and water are abundant.
+***Underdark Cities.*** The drow build fantastic cities in enormous caverns where food and water are abundant.
 Their ability to sculpt stone rivals that of the greatest dwarf artisans, yet their structures retain a decidedly elven aesthetic.
 Though appearing delicate, drow settlements are structurally sound and remarkably resilient.
 The drow like to hollow out enormous stalagmites and stalactites, creating populated spires that rise from the floors and ceilings.

 >### Drow
 >*Medium humanoid (elf), neutral evil*